Arsenal on this day in history. The February Files.

 16 February 2014: Arsenal 2 Liverpool 1.
 FA Cup Round 5.
 Arsenal continued on their way to Cup victory and the end of the dearth of trophies since moving to the Emirates Stadium.

 17 February 1902: 1000 spectators saw Arsenal beat QPR in the London League Premier Division.
-While crowds were always low, any income was worth having.
+But even though crowds were always low for these games, any income was worth having.

 17 February 1906: Jimmy Ashcroft became Arsenal’s first England international.
 He played over 270 league games for Arsenal and three games for England.

 17 February 1906: Hugh McDonald’s first game.
-He became so highly rated for Arsenal that he was picked as goalkeeper even when so badly injured that he could not even jump for the ball.
+He became so highly rated for Arsenal that he was picked to play in goal even when so badly injured that he could not even jump for the ball.

 17 February 1936: Joe Haverty born.
 He played for Home Farm FC and St Patrick’s Athletic in Ireland (reaching the country’s Cup final), and then signed for Arsenal in 1954.
-At 5 feet 3 inches he was one of the smallest players ever for Arsenal.
-“Use your height Joe” was shouted from the crowd in every match he played.
+At 5 feet 3 inches he was one of the smallest players ever for Arsenal and “Use your height Joe” was shouted from the crowd in many matches he played.

 17 February 1999 : Arsenal conceded their first goal in two months (including six league games) in what was also Kanu’s first league match.
 The final score was Man U 1 Arsenal 1.
 Anelka scored Arsenal’s goal.

 18 February 1888: Arsenal v Erith – continuing the development of Royal Arsenal through the club’s first full season.
-This is the first recorded appearance of Jack Humble in the team, although for a number of games in this era there are incomplete details.
+This is the first recorded appearance of Jack Humble (who became Woolwich Arsenal’s first chairman, and remained as a director of Arsenal until the Hill Wood coup).

 18 February 1953: Arsenal 6 Derby 2, giving 24 Arsenal goals in six games.
 Despite losing two of the next three, Arsenal continued to progress to the title.
 Daniel (2), Holton (2), Lishman (2).